{/*

 Some basic use cases why marketers should learn web scraping include web indexing, data mining, e-commerce price trade monitoring, and comparison, market research, product analysis scraping, collecting sales leads, tracing online presence and reputation, and social listening.

-Web scraping, also commonly known as data mining, is when you collect large amounts of data from the web, and then put that data into databases for analysis and further use.
+Web scraping, also known as data mining, is something where you collect large amounts of data from the web and then put that data into databases for analysis and further use.
 It’s readily available data if you know how to get it.
 What a lot of marketers aren’t aware of is just how useful it can be to them.

 Most importantly of all, web scraping helps marketers with their inbound marketing strategies.
 Inbound marketing is seen as something of a holy grail at the moment, as it’s seen as a far less intrusive and aggressive form of marketing.

 Where outbound marketing involves intrusive direct calls, texts, and a push of content onto the consumer, inbound marketing is more focused on engagement.
-A customer comes into your store or visits your website, and there finds interactive and engaging content that convinces them of the ongoing value of your brand to them.
+A customer comes into your store or visit your website and finds interactive and engaging content that convinces them of the ongoing value of your brand to them.

-Successful inbound marketing requires plenty of data; you need to know who your potential audience is, what they’re interested in seeing or learning about, and how to present that content to them in a way that’s engaging and interesting.
+Successful inbound marketing requires plenty of data; you need to know who your potential audience is, what they’re interested in seeing or learning about, and how to present that content to them in an engaging and interesting way.

-And that’s where web scraping comes in because it’s through data mining that you can learn everything you need to about your customers, their interests, and how to best reach them.
+That’s where web scraping comes in because it’s through data mining that you can learn everything you need to know about your customers, their interests, and how to reach them best.

 How does web scraping do that?
 Five of the top reasons that marketers invest in web scraping all show clearly how effective it can be in gathering critical information about customers: